 Let’s take another example from the supply chain: The Colonial Pipeline Co. hack.
 On April 29th, 2021, cybercriminals pierced the network of the U.S.’ largest fuel pipeline.
 A single password leaked on the dark web; that’s all it took to bring down a company that had been on top of its sector for 57 years.
 A week later, a note appeared on a screen, demanding cryptocurrency.
 The hackers held the whole East Coast hostage.
 Colonial had no choice but to shut off the gas.
 Per Bloomberg, Chief Executive Officer Joseph Blount says their hands were tied: “It was absolutely the right thing to do.
 At that time, we had no idea who was attacking us or what their motives were.”

 The eventual cost of the hack? $4.4 million.
-Not only was the gas supply plugged, but 100 gigabytes of sensitive data was on the line.
+Not only was the gas supply plugged, but 100 gigabytes of sensitive data were on the line.
 Colonial couldn’t risk it all.
 And when we gaze from this case to other front-page cybersecurity breaches, there’s no wonder ransomware is on the rise.
 It’s effective.
 It inspires assaults on even grander scales.

 IoT devices are spreading